matej0/external-csgo-cheat/README.md

 all features work as intended.

 credits:
-- some guy from uc for memory class
+- some guy from uc - memory class
 - Niels Lohmann - json parsing library
 - ReactiioN - bsp parser